syncfusion-content/uwp-docs/uwp/TreeGrid/Rows.md

 # Rows in UWP TreeGrid

-This section explains about various row types in treegrid and its customizations.
+This section explains about various row types in TreeGrid and its customizations.

 RowHeader is a special column used to indicate the status of row (current row, editing status, errors in row, etc.) which is placed as first cell of each row.
 You can show or hide the row header by setting [SfTreeGrid.ShowRowHeader](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.SfGridBase.html#Syncfusion_UI_Xaml_Grid_SfGridBase_ShowRowHeader) property.